mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 28 Apr 2022 - recorded 13 videos for 04, finished videos for 04, now to make materials for 05
 * 27 Apr 2022 - recorded 3 videos for 04
 * 26 Apr 2022 - recorded 10 videos for 04
 * 25 Apr 2022 - recorded 11 videos for 04